mtshn/gchrmsexplain/README.md

 Comments are allowed.
 Everything after the # sign is ignored.
 In the case of property values ​​(file names) containing spaces or =, quotation marks are not required.
 In the case of values ​​with the # sign, the values ​​must be enclosed in quotation marks.
 In the case of the command line interface, the properties are set as follows "--propertyName value".
 Default property values ​​are taken from the properties.txt file, if an additional properties file is specified, it will override the default values.
 Values ​​specified via the command line have even higher priority.
 All possible properties:

 ### Input and output file names
-O = output.csv # Output file name, where full interpretation of mass spectra will be written O1 = out1.csv # Shortened output file: one molecule - one line. fileFormat = CSV # Format of input spectra: CSV, MSP (single-molecule), TXT, MSP1 (multi-molecule MSP with structural information included), SDF (multi-molecule, both mass spectra and structures) inputFile = input.csv # Input file name.
+**O = output.csv**  Output file name, where full interpretation of mass spectra will be written **O1 = out1.csv**  Shortened output file: one molecule - one line.
+**fileFormat = CSV**  Format of input spectra: CSV, MSP (single-molecule), TXT, MSP1 (multi-molecule MSP with structural information included), SDF (multi-molecule, both mass spectra and structures)
+**inputFile = input.csv**  Input file name.
 For MSP1 and SDF - file with mass spetra and structures.
 For other file formats: CSV file with mass spectra files and corresponding SMILES strings (see above) if property SMILES is not specified.
-Otherwise, single-molecule file with mass spectrum. prefix = ./ # Prefix (path) where the spectrum files listed in the input file are located.
+Otherwise, single-molecule file with mass spectrum.
+**prefix = ./**  Prefix (path) where the spectrum files listed in the input file are located.
 Only for those file formats where one spectrum is one file.

 ### Explanation of mass spectral peaks (high resolution)
-mzThreshold = 0.0006 # Accuracy of mass determination, Da
-resolution = 30000  # HRMS resolution
+**mzThreshold = 0.0006**  Accuracy of mass determination, Da **resolution = 30000**   HRMS resolution
-percentDifferenceForIsotopic = 10 #  The relative (percent!) error in the intensity of an isotopic peak at which it is considered "perfect" absoluteDifferenceForIsotopic = 15 #  The absolute (base peak = 999) error in the intensity of an isotopic peak at which it is considered "perfect"
+**percentDifferenceForIsotopic = 10**   The relative (percent!) error in the intensity of an isotopic peak at which it is considered "perfect"
+**absoluteDifferenceForIsotopic = 15**   The absolute (base peak = 999) error in the intensity of an isotopic peak at which it is considered "perfect" if observed intensity = X and theoretical = Y, the isotopic peak is "perfect" if  100\*(X-Y)/Y  <  percentDifferenceForIsotopic OR if  (X-Y) <  absoluteDifferenceForIsotopic
-*if observed intensity = X and theoretical = Y, the isotopic peak is "perfect" if  100\*(X-Y)/Y  <  percentDifferenceForIsotopic OR if  (X-Y) <  absoluteDifferenceForIsotopic* intensityThreshold = 5 #  The intensity of an isotopic peak below which we do not attempt to search for an isotopic peak (base peak = 999)
+**intensityThreshold = 5**   The intensity of an isotopic peak below which we do not attempt to search for an isotopic peak (base peak = 999)

 ### Atom migrations
-maxHDrift = 2 # maximum number of H-atoms that can migrate TO ion maxHLoss = 3 # maximum additional loss of H-atoms maxFMigration = 2 # max number of fluorine atoms that can migrate
+**maxHDrift = 2**  maximum number of H-atoms that can migrate TO ion **maxHLoss = 3**  maximum additional loss of H-atoms **maxFMigration = 2**  max number of fluorine atoms that can migrate

 ### Explaining molecular ion peak
-maxHLostMI = 2 # Consider M, M-H, M-2H when considering molecular ion.
-It is not recommended to change. fractionIsotopicThreshold = 0.96 #  The fraction of isotopic peak intensities that must be well explained when explaining the molecular ion peak
+**maxHLostMI = 2**  Consider M, M-H, M-2H when considering molecular ion.
+It is not recommended to change.
+**fractionIsotopicThreshold = 0.96**   The fraction of isotopic peak intensities that must be well explained when explaining the molecular ion peak

 ### General mass spectrometry settings
-csvLoadIntensityThreshold = 1  # threshold, peaks with intensity below which are discarded during the initial loading of the spectrum (base peak (peak with maximum intensity) = 999) thresholdGenerateIsotopic = 0.0001  # threshold, peaks with intensity below which are discarded when calculating the isotopic distribution.
+**csvLoadIntensityThreshold = 1**   threshold, peaks with intensity below which are discarded during the initial loading of the spectrum (base peak (peak with maximum intensity) = 999)
+**thresholdGenerateIsotopic = 0.0001**   threshold, peaks with intensity below which are discarded when calculating the isotopic distribution.
 The intensity is calculated from the ENTIRE intensity of the isotopic distribution (not from the base peak).
 It is not recommended to change.

 ### CSV file load options
-csvSpectrumHeader = m/z,Intensity # CSV table header, below which are m/z and intensity values.
-All lines above the header are ignored. mzColumn =  0 #  The column number in the CSV table that contains the m/z values.
-The FIRST column is number 0! intensColumn = 1  #  The column number in the CSV table that contains the intensity values.
+**csvSpectrumHeader = m/z,Intensity**  CSV table header, below which are m/z and intensity values.
+All lines above the header are ignored.
+**mzColumn =  0**   The column number in the CSV table that contains the m/z values.
 The FIRST column is number 0!
+**intensColumn = 1**    The column number in the CSV table that contains the intensity values.
+The FIRST column is number 0!

+### Single-molecule runs
+**SMILES =**
+**name =**
-### SMILES By default it should be empty (SMILES =, nothing after "=").
+SMILES by default it should be empty (SMILES =, nothing after "=").
 If the SMILES string is given, the input file is assumed to contain ONE spectrum of this compound.
 All structural information in the input files is ignored.
-SMILES =
-name =

 ## 10. Command line interface